 This can be as simple as walking around the workplace and observing the hazards there or logically working through a process.
-Information on hazards can also be found within manufacturer’s instructions, through trade associations and even by reviewing your company’s accident data.
+Information on hazards can also be found within the manufacturer’s instructions, through trade associations and even by reviewing your company’s accident data.

 I thought that I just had to consider my employees?

 No, you need to consider everyone who may be harmed by your company’s actions.
-For example noise does not just affect the operative carrying out the noisy process, it would affect everyone in the locality which may even include members of the general public.
+For example, noise does not just affect the operative carrying out the noisy process, it would affect everyone in the locality which may even include members of the general public.
 Your customers would be affected by your activities, contractors you employ to maintain or clean your premises and if your employees drive on a public highway other road users are affected by their actions.

 How do I evaluate risks?

 There are two ways to evaluate risk.
 The first takes a quantitative approach and simply uses human judgement to categorise risks as low, medium or high.
 The other method is quantitative and is based on a risk matrix.
-There are several versions of the matrix available and they can be easily found on line.
-They are based on the principal of scoring the likelihood of the risk occurring and the consequence.
+There are several versions of the matrix available and they can be easily found online.
+They are based on the principle of scoring the likelihood of the risk occurring and the consequence.
 These figures are then combined to give an overall score and the level of risk is determined from the score.

 There is no specified format for risk assessment.
 The HSE provide templates on their website or you can design your own form.
-Bear in mind that the risk assessment is a working document therefore your employees will require access to it and it should be in a format that they can easily understand
+Bear in mind that the risk assessment is a working document therefore your employees will require access to it and it should be in a format that they can easily understand.

 Why do I need to monitor it and how often should I review it once it is done?

 You need to monitor your risk assessment to make sure that it is working effectively.
 Things change in the workplace, this could be as the result of an accident or change in technology.
-It is essential to review risk assessments after an accident, but they should also be revised in light of changes to the law, any changes to the working process such as newer technology or different employees.
+It is essential to review risk assessments after an accident, but they should also be revised in light of changes to the law, and any changes to the working process such as newer technology or different employees.